 Modern businesses generate, exchange, and store massive amounts of sensitive data managed in the cloud or on connected servers, most of which they want to keep confidential and secure.
-Data encryption is a widely used and highly effective security method to keep all data safe.
+Data encryption is a widely used and highly effective security method to keep all data secure.

 What is Data Encryption?

-Data encryption is the basic building .
+Data encryption is the basic building block in cybersecurity.
 It involves scrambling text or data into an uninterpretable, unreadable, encoded format called ciphertext.
 Basically, this means taking readable information and transforming it so that it appears totally random.
 Users can only read or process encrypted data after it has been decrypted using a secret key.
 The more complex the cryptographic key, the more secure the encryption (more on this later).

 How Data Encryption is Used

 Businesses typically rely on enterprise-grade data encryption methods to encrypt their data.
 Off-the-shelf software allows you to start securing your business data right away without worrying about the implementation details.

 Data encryption technologies can be used to protect various types of data, including but not limited to:

 - Data stored on in-office systems or employee work devices

 - Data stored on on-premises data centers or third-party cloud environments

 - Data that relates to business assets, research, intellectual property, and customers